Worldshifters/Worldshifters.Open/README.md

 Worldshifters.Open
 ==================

+Worldshifters is a sandbox-like RPG experience where you can give life to characters drawn from the collective imagination, partake in PvE and PvP experiences, trade items and characters, or manipulate the in-game trends and economy to your benefit.

+Worldshifters.Open is the repository featuring some of the game assets used in Worldshifters, allowing external contributions.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.com/Worldshifters/Worldshifters.Open.svg?branch=master)](https://travis-ci.com/Worldshifters/Worldshifters.Open)

-Worldshifters.Open is a repository featuring the game assets used in Worldshifters, allowing external contributions.

 Installation
 ------------